 The education system, albeit slowly, was already evolving towards a digital transformation.
 Thus, more and more, universities and business schools were incorporating new technologies in their day to day; from collaborative platforms to hybrid programs that combined the best of the “off” and “on” world.
 Now, after the arrival of COVID-19, taking the definitive leap towards digitization is key to responding to the new needs in the student experience.

-And it is that this transformation of the educational system we are already beginning to see in cases such as the masters hybrid learning from EAE Business School, based on a methodology where the best of the face-to-face world and the best of the online to offer a unique and global training format, or at distance universities such as the International University of Valencia, based on a completely online methodology and a benchmark in the field of educational innovation.
+And it is that this transformation of the educational system we are already beginning to see in cases such as the masters hybrid learning of EAE Business School, based on a methodology where the best of the face-to-face world and the best of the online to offer a unique and global training format, or at distance universities such as the International University of Valencia, based on a completely online methodology and a benchmark in the field of educational innovation.

 Another clear example of trend towards digital we found it with The Power MBA which, as his own motto already tells us, is about "The business school that changes the rules".
 In October 2017, four partners founded this business school betting on a disruptive training model based on the microlearning: training pills of 15 - 20 minutes for 10 months through an online platform and with content made by great entrepreneurs or senior managers.
 Thus, with this model, the education sector as a whole has already been put in check.
 And it is that despite the fact that The Power MBA does not have an official title, it shows with its growing number of students and the recognition of its brand, that it is time to question the "status quo".